 Exception to 4.3.2.2:

 2. No individual requirement need be met that would compromise the historical integrity of a building or part of a building designated by a government body for long-term preservation in its existing state, such as historical monuments.
-Documentation of historic significance must be provide to the AHJ by submitting form F in accordance with Normative Annex Z Certification of a building of historic significance
+Documentation of historic significance must be provide to the AHJ by submitting form F in accordance with Normative Annex Z. Certification of a building of historic significance